Nitrogen enhancement of GN-z11 by metal pollution from supermassive stars: SMS mass estimation

 \section{SMS mass estimation}

 Although we estimated the SMS mass that can form in the galaxy from the SFR of the galactic center, there would be an uncertainty in the SMS mass.
-As we discussed in Sec~\ref{sec:SMSformation}, the mass increase rate had an uncertainty between $9\times10^{-3}$\,$\Msun$\,$\mathrm{yr}^{-1}$ and 1.5$\Msun$\,$\mathrm{yr}^{-1}$.
+As discussed in Sec.~\ref{sec:SMSformation}, the accretion rate had an uncertainty of $9\times10^{-3}$\,$\Msun$\,$\mathrm{yr}^{-1}$ to 1.5$\Msun$\,$\mathrm{yr}^{-1}$.
 Fixing the mass-loss rate of Eq.~\ref{eq:Vink}, we obtained 5.0$\times 10^3 \Msun$ (see Fig.~\ref{fig:calc_massloss_min}).
 The formation timescale is $\sim 1$\,Myr.
 Similarly, we also estimated the maximum mass.
-With 5~per cent of 30\,$\Msun$\,$\mathrm{yr}^{-1}$, i.e. 1.5$\Msun$,$\mathrm{yr}^{-1}$, we estimated 5.7$\times 10^4 \Msun$ as the upper limit of the SMS mass (see Fig.~\ref{fig:calc_massloss_max}).
+With 5~per cent of 30\,$\Msun$\,$\mathrm{yr}^{-1}$, i.e., 1.5$\Msun$\,$\mathrm{yr}^{-1}$, we estimated 5.7$\times 10^4 \Msun$ as the upper limit of the SMS mass (see Fig.~\ref{fig:calc_massloss_max}).
 The formation time is only 0.1\,Myr.
 From these results, we assumed the mass of SMS formed at the galactic center would be in the range of $10^{3-5}$\,$\Msun$.